Nedara-Project/nedara-monitoring/README.md

    git submodule update --init --recursive  # Important for nedarajs and any other submodules
    ```

-2. Install the required Python packages:
+2. Install the required Python packages (use of `virtualenv/virtualenvwrapper` is recommended):
    ```bash
    pip install -r requirements.txt
    ```